Find your Ancestors through Revolutionary Military War Records

 unit information along with date and place of enlistment.
 This may help confirm

-where a person was living and add other genealogy data to your ancestry.
-CMSRs can
+where a person was living and add other

-be ordered online through the National Archives.
+through the National Archives.

 Pensions for Military Service, Disabled, and Surviving Widows